corda/corda-docs-portal/content/en/platform/corda/4.15/enterprise/node/same-provider-key-rotation/same-provider-key-rotation.md

 {{< warning >}}

 You must not change the node's `myLegalName` during certificate rotation.
-The old and new keys must be reachable through the same crypto service configuration.
+Also, the old key must remain reachable if unconsumed states signed with it exist in the vault.
+If the old key is not reachable, the node will not be able to consume those states, and they will remain locked in the vault.

 {{< /warning >}}